Welcome to Living Prairie Museum

 Self-Guided Trails

-Our self-guided trails are available from dawn until dusk.
+Our self-guided trails are open everyday.
 The trail system is an opportunity to see and learn about some of the most endangered habitat in the world.
-Please stay on the designated paths during your visit.
-A reminder that this is an on-leash park – please clean up after your pets.

 Living Prairie Museum Medicine Garden